local-ch/lhs/README.md

 ## Where to store LHS::Records

-Please store all defined LHS::Records in `app/models` as they are not autoloaded by rails otherwise.
+Please store all defined LHS::Records in `app/models` as they are not auto loaded by rails otherwise.

 ## Endpoints